Anthony Alwyn Fernandes Barreto

-Bishop Anthony Alwyn Fernandes Barreto (born 22 December 1952) is the serving bishop of the Roman Catholic Diocese of Sindhudurg.
+Bishop Anthony Alwyn Fernandes Barreto (born 22 December 1952) was serving bishop of the Roman Catholic Diocese of Sindhudurg.
+He is currently Bishop Emeritus of the same see.

 Early life

 Barreto was born in Goa on 22 December 1952.

 Priesthood

 Barreto was ordained a Catholic priest on 13 October 1979 by Bishop Valerian D’Souza.

 Episcopate

 He was appointed bishop of Roman Catholic Diocese of Sindhudurg on 5 July 2005 and ordained on 5 Oct 2005 by Pedro López Quintana.
 Before becoming a bishop he has served as the dean in the Roman Catholic Diocese of Poona.
 He chairs the Youth Commission in Western Regions Bishops Conference.